microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

         /// Checks the status of the WindowsAppRuntime of the current package and attempts to
         /// register any missing packages that can be registered. static DeploymentResult Initialize();

+        /// Checks the status of the WindowsAppRuntime of the current package and attempts to
+        /// register any missing packages that can be registered while applying the DeploymentOptions passed in static DeploymentResult Initialize(Microsoft.Windows.ApplicationModel.WindowsAppRuntime::DeploymentOptions deploymentOptions);
     };
 }
 ```